The Curious Life Of Howard Wakefield Movie

 He has entertained himself watching them go about their lives.
 Now Diana has to take care of the outdoor chores she had relegated to him.
 Taking out the trash and cleaning the gutters.

-Howard watches with something akin to glee as he watches her struggle with rolling the trashcans down the driveway and out to the curb.
+Howard watches with something akin to glee as he sees her struggle to roll the trash cans down the driveway and out to the curb.

-He thinks about when they began dating.
-How he kind of stole her from his best friend.
-He was competing with the other man and having fun with it.
+He thinks about when they began dating, how he stole her from his best friend.
+He was competing with the other man and having a great time.

-And they ended getting married and have now been married for fifteen years.
-Had twin daughters who were now growing up so quickly into women.
+They ended up getting married and have now been married for fifteen years.
+And they had twin daughters who were now growing up so quickly into women.

 Why had all that been so important to him, he wonders?
-He had been vain and arrogant back then.
+He had been vain and arrogant at the time.
 Why had he been so jealous of men talking to his wife?
-He can’t recall.
+He can’t recall now.

 What Has Become Of His Life:

-Howard has had time to really look at his life.
-To realize that he was simply going through the motions.
-He begins to notice the beauty of the stars and nature.
-He’d never really taken the time to do this.
+In the Curious Life of Howard Wakefield, he has had the opportunity to reflect on his life.
+To realize that before, he was just going through the motions.
+He begins to notice the beauty of the stars and the natural world around him.
+He’d never really taken the time to do this before.

 Howard begins to go out in public to the park, and no one recognizes him anymore.
-He even appears once in front of Diana and she just thinks he’s another homeless man.
+He even appears once in front of Diana, and she thinks he’s another homeless man.

 He has been liberated from his life, though he’d never planned it.
 Howard now fears going home.
 Too much time has passed.
 What would he say to explain himself?

-Suddenly Howard changes his mind.
-He heads to the city in his fancy and expensive car that has sat in the garage untouched.
+Suddenly, Howard changes his mind.
+He heads to the city in his fancy, expensive car, which has sat in the garage untouched.

 Howard goes to the thrift shop to buy clothing and gets a haircut, which he sorely needs.
 The barber shaves off his straggly beard.

 It doesn’t seem that years have passed while he’s been in the attic watching his family.
-But he sees that his wife has begun to date again.
+However, he notices that his wife has started dating again.

 They no longer need him.
 And it finally frightens him, what he could lose and how swiftly the time has passed in solitude.